LYMPHOCYTE CLASSIFICATION

 3. Neoplastic T cells (Sezary cells) in skin, lymph nodes and peripheral blood

-Rare, exclusive to adults
+Rare; exclusive to adults

 Common associated findings: